marraui/JS-School/Challenge 06/README.md

 * Clone the repository using git.

+* Make sure to store the private key inside a file named "private-key.txt"" in the "Challenge 06" folder.
+Otherwise the project won't work

 * Run ```docker-compose build``` in the command line to build the project.

 * Run ```docker-compose up``` in the command line to run the project.